saroad2/statue/docs/run_efficiently.md

 ## What's Next?
 - Learn how to use [contexts](contexts.md) in order to specify the way you want your commands to run
+- Learn how to add new commands and edit existing ones in your [configuration](configuration.md) using only the command line